swansondesigns/ts-proposal-wp/docs/sections/requirements/document-management.md

 ## Regulatory and Document Requirements

-Your organization has specific requirements for document management driven by regulatory compliance and stakeholder communication needs.
+Tri-State has specific requirements for document management driven by regulatory compliance and stakeholder communication needs.

 ### SEC Compliance - Proof of Posting

-As a regulated entity, you must comply with Securities and Exchange Commission requirements for timely posting of certain documents.
-Your requirements include:
+As a regulated entity, Tri-State must comply with Securities and Exchange Commission requirements for timely posting of certain documents.
+The requirements include:

 - **Verifiable Posting** - A system that proves when documents were posted to your website
 - **Timestamp Documentation** - Clear, auditable records of publication dates and times
 - **Version Control** - Tracking document updates and maintaining historical versions
 - **Compliance Reporting** - The ability to generate reports demonstrating compliance with posting requirements

-Currently, you have no reliable way to prove that you've met these regulatory requirements.
-You need a system that creates an indisputable record of when materials were made publicly available.
+Currently, Tri-State has no reliable way to prove compliance with these regulatory requirements.
+The marketing team needs a system that creates an indisputable record of when materials were made publicly available.

 ### Document Categories

-Your website must handle various types of documents, each with different requirements:
+The Tri-State website must handle various types of documents, each with different requirements:

 **Public Documents**
 - Annual reports